rikusc04/Personal-Website/README.md

 How to run:
-Note: This repository contains the source code for my personal portfolio website.
+Note that this repository contains the source code for my personal portfolio website.
 You’re welcome to clone and explore it locally, but the deployed version serves as my personal website

 Step 1:
   - Clone the repository: